Pinewald, New Jersey

 The Pines Hotel was located at the corner of Central Boulevard and Nixon Avenue in Pinewald.
 It opened in 1891 and accommodated nearly 200 guests.
 A fire destroyed the hotel in 1895.
 In 1930, another hotel opened in Pinewald called the Royal Pines Hotel.
 It was adjacent to Crystal Lake and accommodated 400 guests.
 The hotel went through many ownerships and bankruptcies, ultimately converting into a hospital and nursing home facilities, including Dennis Hospital, Pinehaven, Bayview Convalescent Center, and currently Crystal Lake Rehabilitation and Healthcare Center.

-The Pinewald Golf Club Course opened in 1930 on land that is currently part of the Cedar Creek Golf Course.
+The Pinewald Golf Club Course opened in 1930 on land currently part of the Cedar Creek Golf Course.